davila-vilanova/TogglTargets/README.md

 ## General improvements I'm the most aware of:

 There’s a case to be made that the visual design is all but bland.
 If you’re about to make that case, be aware that I might mistake you for somebody with design skills and insist you help me out.

 My Spanish translation is rather poor, it main purpose being as a placeholder to prove that localization will work.
 It’s somewhat ironic and strange since Spanish is my first language.
 We could have a long conversation about this because it’s complicated (just please not in Spanish.)

-## Reaching in
+## Say hello

 david@davi.la